-Enter the total axial force, the radius of the drive pulley, and the efficiency of the system into the calculator to determine the pulley torque.
+Enter the net tangential belt force (tight-side minus slack-side tension), the radius of the drive pulley, and the efficiency of the drive into the calculator to determine the pulley torque.

 - Pulley Weight Calculator